sdras/js-explorer/README.md

 ## Usage

-I recommend installing the tool globally, so that you can make use of it no matter what project you're working on:
+I recommend installing the tool globally, so that you can make use of it no matter what project you're working on, but you can take out `-g` flag if you want to use it in particular projects instead:

 ```
 npm i -g js-explorer